UCSCLibrary/BulkMetadataEditor/README.md

-[Bulk Metadata Editor] is an [Omeka] plugin intended to expedite the process of editing metadata in Omeka collections of digital objects by providing tools for administrators to edit many items at once based on prespecified rules.
+[Bulk Metadata Editor] is an [Omeka] plugin intended to expedite the process of editing metadata in Omeka collections of digital objects by providing tools for administrators to edit many Items at once based on prespecified rules.

 If you use this plugin, please take a moment to submit feedback about your experience, so we can keep making Omeka better: [User Survey].